 One of the ongoing challenges within our community and our country is diminishing upward mobility, especially among minority populations.
 Producing more highly skilled engineering graduates from diverse backgrounds and helping them secure high-quality positions impacts the community and country in profound ways.

-Goal 2: Emphasize the importance of the workforce development mission of the School of Engineering & Applied Sciences.
+Goal 2: Emphasize the importance of the workforce development mission of the McKelvey School of Engineering.
 The United States faces a potential crisis in the looming shortage of engineering talent needed to drive the economy.
 As an engineering school, our mission includes workforce development, the impact of which will be felt at both local and national levels.
 While faculty can focus on knowledge creation and technical education, the School must also consider our broader contributions to the workforce.

 Goal 3: Increase the number of faculty and students engaged in entrepreneurial activities.